 What is an Infection Control Audit?

-An infection control audit, also called infection control risk assessment, is the process of proactively guarding healthcare facilities against the spread of diseases by identifying and setting controls for possible sources of infection.
+An infection control audit is the process of proactively guarding healthcare facilities against the spread of diseases by identifying and setting controls for possible sources of infection.
+Also called infection control risk assessment, an infection control audit can help ensure patient safety and improve the quality of care.

 What is an Infection Control Checklist?

-Also called the infection control tool, an infection control checklist is used in healthcare facilities such as hospitals, clinics, and nursing homes to assess cleanliness, infection control practices, and compliance with hygiene standards.
+An infection control checklist or infection control assessment tool is used in healthcare facilities such as hospitals, clinics, and nursing homes to assess cleanliness, infection control practices, and compliance with hygiene standards.

 Infection control, through the effective use of infection control audit tools, can help prevent the spread of diseases amongst patients and staff and ensure the safety of healthcare facilities.